Brian Burns (screenwriter): Career

 He then returned to New York to serve as Executive Producer of the popular CBS police procedural Blue Bloods, starring Tom Selleck.
 Burns has been with show since its inception, has written over 30 episodes, and was nominated for the prestigious Humanitas Award for his Blue Bloods episode titled "The Job", that centered on the events of 9/11.

+In 2015 he sold a script for a police procedural titled "The 40-Year-Old Rookie" to CBS, which did not end up being produced.

 Burns wrote Daddy's Home (2015), a Paramount Pictures comedy starring Will Ferrell and Mark Wahlberg.
-The film was said to be loosely based on Burns' experience upon becoming a stepfather.
+The film was said to be loosely based on Burns's experience upon becoming a stepfather.

 Burns wrote The Fight Before Christmas - a comedic screenplay - which is being produced by Matt Alvarez and Broad Green Pictures.

 Personal life

 Brian Burns and Edward Burns are brothers.
 They are each married to a Turlington sister.
 Brian is married to Kelly Turlington Burns.
 His brother is married to supermodel Christy Turlington Burns.
-Together, Brian and Kelly have two children, Mack Burns and Parker Burns.
-They reside in Manhattan.